 Music & Entertainment

 Philadelphia’s rich history of music continues today with a thriving music scence.
 You can catch a show at a number of music venues throughout Philadelphia, such as The Fillmore Philadelphia and Electric Factory.
 The Kimmel Center for the Performing Arts, home to the world-renowned Philadelphia Orchestra, is a top performing arts venue featuring jazz, classical, pops, and other events.
 A popular summer destination, The Mann Center for the Performing Arts is one of largest outdoor amphitheaters in the world.
-See more music in Philadelphia.

 The theater and dance community has grown to include more than a dozen professional companies in Philadelphia, including the Merriam Theater, the Philadelphia Shakespeare Theatre, and the Walnut Street Theater.
 The Pennsylvania Ballet is one of the best regional ballet companies, with more than 50 years of performances.
 Philadanco is known for its innovation, creativity, and celebration of African-American dance traditions.
-See all dance in Philadelphia.

 Philadelphia is a sports town, and one of the only cities with a professional sports franchise in all four major league sports (baseball, basketball, football, hockey), plus men’s soccer.
 You can take public transportation down to the South Philadelphia Sports Complex and watch a pro game in any season.
 Aside from professional sports, Philly hosts marathons, bike races, regattas, and other activities throughout the year.
-See more sports in Philadelphia.

 In the Region